THE DEADLINE FOR THE RUTH BORCHARD SELF-PORTRAIT PRIZE 2017 IS 12th APRIL 2017.

 Who is on the judging panel?

-The judging panel consists of Alistair Sooke (BBC Broadcaster and Art Critic, Daily Telegraph), Charlotte Mullins (Art Critic and Author Chief), Marilyn Scott (Director, The Lightbox Gallery, Woking), Shanti Panchal (Winner, Ruth Borchard Prize 2015), and Richard Borchard (son of Ruth Borchard).
+The judging panel consists of Alastair Sooke (BBC Broadcaster and Art Critic, Daily Telegraph), Dr. Xavier Bray (Director, The Wallace Collection), Charlotte Mullins (Art Critic and Author Chief), Marilyn Scott (Director, The Lightbox Gallery, Woking), Shanti Panchal (Winner, Ruth Borchard Prize 2015), and Richard Borchard (son of Ruth Borchard).

 When will judging take place?